 In this context there is also preparations for a method for Digital Twin Modeling - in order to provide support for the whole Digital Twin life cycle.
-This will, among else, be harmonised with Digital Twin life cycle steps as defined in ISO 23247 Digital Twin framework for manufacturing.
+This will, among else, be harmonized with Digital Twin life cycle steps as defined in ISO 23247 Digital Twin framework for manufacturing and further emerging standards from ISO SC41 IoT and Digital Twin.

 There are also method components associated with other perspectives of the pipeline, explicitly the approach and techniques for first order modelling.
-In particular there is currently a component PPBM for Pragmatisms Physics Based Modeling, described further in D5.2.
+In particular there is currently a component PPBM for Pragmatisms Physics Based Modelling, described further in D5.2.